thedafa/talos/website/content/v1.9/introduction/getting-started.md

   --talosconfig=./talosconfig
 ```

-Running this command will add (merge) you new cluster into your local Kubernetes configuration.
+Running this command will add (merge) your new cluster into your local Kubernetes configuration.

 If you would prefer the configuration to _not_ be merged into your default Kubernetes configuration file, pass in a filename: